anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * LDevID(RegAgt): own operational key pair (to sign agent-signed-data).

-* Registrar LDevID certificate: certificate of the domain registrar (to be provided to the pledge).
+* Registrar EE certificate: certificate of the domain registrar (to be provided to the pledge).

 * Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped (to query discover specific pledges based on the serial number).